sectigo/policy-documentation/Sectigo SMIME Certification Practice Statement.md

 ## 1.1.Overview

-For issuance of Secure Email (S/MIME) Certificates Sectigo conforms to the latest published version of the CAB Forum S/MIME Baseline Requirements (BR).
+For issuance of Secure Email (S/MIME) Certificates Sectigo conforms to the latest published version of the CAB Forum S/MIME Baseline Requirements (BR) published at https://www.cabforum.org.
 In the event of any inconsistency between this CPS and the S/MIME BRs, this document takes precedence over this CPS.

 Sectigo MAY extend, under agreement, membership of its PKI to approved third parties known as Registration Authorities (RAs).
 The international network of Sectigo RAs share Sectigo's policies, practices, and CA infrastructure to issue Sectigo digital Certificates, or if appropriate, private labeled digital Certificates.